traceloop/agent-examples/python/README.md

 # Travel Planning Agent (Python)

-A travel planning AI agent built with OpenAI's Python SDK and Traceloop for observability.
+A travel planning AI agent built with the OpenAI Agents SDK and Traceloop for observability.
 This agent creates detailed travel itineraries using real-world APIs.

 ## Features